 If you would prefer the beneficiary to receive the property at an older age than allowed by your state, go back to the interview and choose to set up a child's trust instead of the UTMA.
 Using a child's trust you can provide property management up to age 35.

-In Florida, you can create an UTMA custodianship that will end when a young beneficiary reaches any age from age 21 to age 25.
-However, if you choose an age over age 21, the custodian must give the beneficiary the opportunity to terminate the custodianship (and receive custodial property outright) within a month of the beneficiary's 21st birthday.
-In other words, even if you want a young beneficiary's property management to end at age 23, the beneficiary can choose to take the gift two years earlier.
-To avoid this possibility, use a child's trust instead, or get help from an experienced Florida estate planning attorney.
+In Florida and Virginia, you can create an UTMA custodianship that will end when a young beneficiary reaches 25.
+However, if you choose age 25, the custodian must give the beneficiary the opportunity to terminate the custodianship (and receive custodial property outright) within a month of the beneficiary's 21st birthday.
+In other words, even if you want a young beneficiary's property management to end at age 25, the beneficiary can choose to take the gift four years earlier.
+To avoid this possibility, use a child's trust instead, or get help from an experienced Florida or Virginia estate planning attorney.
 (Fla.
-Stat. § 710.123.)
+Stat. § 710.123, Va.
+Code § 64.2-1908 and § 64.2-1919.)

 Here is a sample of the language that will appear in your will if you choose to use UTMA for property management: